harshitha-purama/BRATS/README.md

 Key Objectives:
 The goal of this project is to develop a deep learning model that can accurately segment brain tumors from MRI images using the U-Net architecture.
 This model can assist medical professionals in diagnosing and analyzing brain tumors more efficiently, reducing the manual effort required to process and identify tumors in medical scans.

+Dataset: The dataset used for this project is named Brain TS, and it was obtained from Kaggle.

 Results and Insights:

 Achieved Performance Metrics: